What is your approach ?

 How much do you charge?

-To put the hourly rates into context, it’s important to state that it costs us approximately £25 an hour to run the practice.
-This reflects all the usual running costs of an organization in addition to the hundreds of hours of work that go into the development of our vast library of resources, most of which we are not remunerated for.
+To put the hourly rates into context, it’s important to state that it costs us approximately £30 an hour to run the practice.
+This reflects all the usual running costs of an organisation in addition to the hundreds of hours of work that go into the development of our vast library of resources, most of which we are not remunerated for.

 It is best to determine exact costings with the therapist in your initial discussions.